JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 3. Get the Queue of the User's joined JamSession
+#### 3. Get the queue of the JamSession joined by the user

 ***Description***

-Returns the Queue of the Users's joined JamSession.
-Don't query this endpoint on a regular basis.
-To get updates on chages of the queue use the provided Socket.
+Returns the queue of the JamSession joined by the user.
+_**Don't query this endpoint on a regular basis.**_
+To get updates on changes to the queue use the provided socket.
 See [Socket Reference](#socket-reference).

-Requires the User to be joined a JamSession.
+Requires the user to have joined the JamSession.

 ***Endpoint:***